Brugada Syndrome

 Brugada syndrome is a genetic disorder that can cause a dangerous irregular heartbeat.
 When this happens, the lower chambers of your heart (ventricles) beat fast and irregularly.
 This prevents blood from circulating correctly in your body.
 This can be dangerous and may lead to fainting or even death, especially during sleep or rest.
 The disease has been called sudden, unexplained nocturnal death syndrome because people with it can often die in their sleep.

 Brugada syndrome is rare.
 It affects about 5 of every 10,000 people worldwide.
 Symptoms often start during adulthood.
-But the disorder can develop at any age, including infancy.
-The average age of death related to the disease is 40 years old.
+But the disorder can develop at any age.
+This includes infancy.
+The average age when the syndrome is first diagnosed is around 40 years old.

 What causes Brugada syndrome?

-The genetic form of Brugada syndrome is most often caused by a defect in the SCN genes.
+The genetic form of Brugada syndrome is most often caused by a defect in certain genes that handle sodium.
 But other genes can be involved, too.
 It can be inherited from just one parent.
 But some people develop a new defect of the gene rather than inheriting it from a parent.
 These genetic defects cause malfunctioning sodium channels in the heart muscle cells.
 This may lead to abnormal heart rhythms.

 It's possible to have Brugada syndrome that stays inactive (dormant) and doesn't cause any problems.
-But some medicines such as antidepressants and antipsychotics, illegal drugs, conditions that cause fever, and electrolyte problems can unmask the syndrome.
-Some people may seem to have Brugada syndrome based on certain characteristics seen on an electrocardiogram.
+But some medicines, can unmask the syndrome.
+These include antidepressants and antipsychotics, illegal drugs, conditions that cause fever, and electrolyte problems.
+Some people may seem to have Brugada syndrome based on certain characteristics seen on an electrocardiogram (ECG).
 But they don't actually have the disease itself.
 This is called a Brugada ECG pattern.
-It may not pose a risk if the condition is short-term (temporary) and doesn't cause symptoms or dangerous heart rhythms.
+It may not pose a risk if the condition is short-term (temporary).
+And if it doesn't cause symptoms or dangerous heart rhythms.

 Who is at risk for Brugada syndrome?